Krischengwill/myangular2projet/README.md

 # Proplistings

 Angular 2 Firebase application for listing properties

+Log in with 3rd part accounts email verification and password get back
 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.